Sharp local smoothing estimates for curve averages: -function estimates

 for any functions $\{f_s\}_{s\in\I_{\de}}$ satisfying $\supp \wh f_s\subset p(s)$. \end{proposition}

 \begin{proposition} For any $2 \leq q < \infty$, $R \geq 1$, and $\epsilon>0$, we have

 \end{proposition}

-We postpone the proofs of the propositions to Section \ref{0702.53}, where we prove some interpolation lemmas.
+Let us summarize the role of this section.
+Starting from the intermediate-scale planks arising in the reduction to Theorem \ref{05.29.thm28}, we decomposed them into smaller pieces and formulated the Kakeya-type estimates that control their overlap.
+These estimates provide the geometric input needed to pass from localized frequency pieces to wave-envelope type quantities.
+In the next sections, we develop the complementary analytic input: Section \ref{section4} reduces the wave envelope estimates to weighted $\ell^{p/2}$-function estimates, and Sections \ref{0627.sec6}–\ref{sec7} prove these estimates by the high/low method.
+These ingredients will then be combined in Section \ref{0624.sec8} to prove Theorem \ref{05.29.thm28}.

-\section{\texorpdfstring{$l^{p/2}$}{} function estimates}
+\section{\texorpdfstring{$\ell^{p/2}$}{}-function estimates}

-In this section, we prove the wave envelop estimate for the curve (Theorem \ref{0501.thm12}) and for the cone (Theorem \ref{05.03.thm13}) from the $l^{p/2}$-function estimates (Theorem \ref{25.01.30.thm51} and Theorem \ref{25.04.26.thm13}).
+In Section 3, we reduced the proof of the local smoothing estimate to Theorem \ref{05.29.thm28}.
+After establishing the Kakeya-type estimates for intermediate-scale planks in Section 4, we now prepare the other main analytic input for the proof.
+In this section, we reduce the wave envelope estimates for curves and cones (Theorem \ref{0501.thm12} and Theorem \ref{05.03.thm13}) to suitable $\ell^{p/2}$-function estimates (Theorem \ref{25.01.30.thm51} and Theorem \ref{25.04.26.thm13}), and then to their weighted versions.
+These weighted estimates will be proved in Sections \ref{0627.sec6}–\ref{sec7} by the high/low method and will be used in Section \ref{0624.sec8} to prove Theorem \ref{05.29.thm28}.
 Before we begin the discussion, let us first give a precise definition of weight functions.